booherbg/census-mapper/README.md

    2. Click on Geography -> Block -> North Dakota -> Cass County -> All Blocks Within Cass County --> Search...
    3. Select DataSet.
 You can view it in a table, or on a map to verify.
    4. Download -> Select your data -> CSV file will be downloaded (as a zip file)
-   5. Turn the CSV file into a json file:
+   5. Turn the CSV file into a json file for easy loading:
       `npm install -g csv2json`, then `csv2json ./FILENAME.csv DATASET.json` (use the file that has 'with labels' in the name)